ARTINA-Ltd/core/readme.md

 ## Main TODOs
+- [ ] Change directory of db_test.sqlite3, db_schema.jpg, and tables.md to documentation/database.
-- [ ] Make dummy data for testing and development.
+- [ ] Make dump data for testing and development.
+- [ ] Add virtual environment installation guide to readme.md.
+- [ ] National code validation while sign up.
 - [ ] Account application should be lowercase and fix where it used.
 - [ ] Writing comments in each file to declare the style of coding and calling other files.
 - [ ] ...